nwillc/genfuncs/README.md

 ## type [Deque](<https://github.com/nwillc/genfuncs/blob/master/container/deque.go#L25-L27>)

-Deque is a doubly ended implementation of Queue with default behavior of a Fifo but provides left and right access\.
-Employs a List for storage\.
+Deque is a doubly ended implementation of Queue with default behavior of a Fifo but provides left and right access.
+Employs a List for storage.

 ```go
 type Deque[T any] struct {